CiscoTestAutomation/geniewebdriver/docs/connector.rst

 abstract out the test library code itself.
 This is conceptually similar to how scripts should be able to run on multiple testbeds with the same topology.

-This ``webdriver`` package defines the connector implementation ``webdriver.connectors.WebDriverConnector`` required to adapt a pyATS topology device object to corresponding web browser driver.
+This ``genie.webdriver`` package defines the connector implementation ``genie.webdriver.connectors.WebDriverConnector`` required to adapt a pyATS topology device object to corresponding web browser driver.

 .. code-block:: yaml